dleonard0/hfield/README.md

-# Search for Ingress homogeneous fields
+# Search for Ingress homogeneous field plans

-This program searches a portal export file (CSV) for homogeneous fields of the given depth.
+This program searches a portal export file (CSV) for homogeneous field plans of the given layer depth.

 See https://www.youtube.com/watch?v=OvxD-iMgVPM for an introduction to homogeneous fields.